microsoft/fhir-server-samples/README.md

 In both cases a storage account will be deploy and in this storage account there is a BLOB container called `fhirimport`, patient bundles generated with [Synthea](https://github.com/synthetichealth/synthea) can dumped in this storage container and they will be ingested into the FHIR server.
 The bulk ingestion is performed by an Azure Function.

+The environments include an [Azure Data Factory](https://azure.microsoft.com/en-us/services/data-factory/) instance, which has export pipelines configured for selected resources.
+You can decide which resources to export using the `adfExportResourceTypes` template parameter.
+The pipelines have to be activated manually and will produce a since new line delimited json (ndjson) for each resource type.
+These ndjson files are easily consumed with something like [Databricks](https://azure.microsoft.com/en-us/services/databricks/) (Apache-Spark).
+Please see the [analytics](analytics/) folder for some details and example queries.
+Note that a Databricks environment is not deployed automatically with the sandbox.

 # Deployment

 To deploy the sample scenario, first clone this git repo and find the deployment scripts folder: